 In addition, selling stockholders to be named in a prospectus supplement may sell in one or more offerings from time to time pursuant to this prospectus (i) up to an aggregate of 13,642,614 shares of our common stock issuable upon conversion of 625,000 shares of our Series A convertible preferred stock, computed pursuant to the Series A certificate of designations as if such conversion had occurred on March 31, 2016, (ii) up to an aggregate of 1,800,000 shares of our common stock issuable upon the exercise of Class A warrants, and (iii) up to an aggregate of 1,800,000 shares of our common stock issuable upon the exercise of Class B warrants.
 The selling stockholders may sell any or all of their shares registered under this prospectus through underwriters, dealers and agents or directly to purchasers on any stock exchange, market or trading facility on which the shares are traded or in privately negotiated transactions at fixed prices that may be changed, at market prices prevailing at the time of sale or at negotiated prices.
-Information on these selling stockholders and the times and manner in which they may offer and sell their shares registered under this prospectus.
+Information on these selling stockholders and the times and manner in which they may offer and sell their shares registered under this prospectus is described under the sections titled "Selling Stockholders" and "Plan of Distribution" in this prospectus.
 We will not receive any of the proceeds from the sale of such securities, although we will receive the proceeds from the exercise of the warrants.